tracy-o/learning-day/README.md

 The Dial can be used if there are issues with Monitor or you need to clarify events in order to gain more information.
 In the first instance use the debug logs in Cloudwatch.

 Increasing the log level in Belfrage using the dial will means much more noise in the error logs and make it harder to spot actual errors.
+It would mean an increase in costs so we need to be mindful of how long they are increased for.

 ### Debug logs